GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-81/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/ZQU1XkZB415LOjJZ11L4.jpg", alt="", className="float-right" %}

 There are a handful of native apps that let you see what a new couch or chair might look like in your home.
-With an update to the Web XR Device API, it’s now possible to do that on the web too.
+With an update to the Web XR Device API, it's now possible to do that on the web too.

-With the Web XR Hit Test API, you can place virtual objects into your camera’s view of the real world.
+With the Web XR Hit Test API, you can place virtual objects into your camera's view of the real world.

 Check out the Immersive Web Working Group's [Hit Testing sample][ht-sample]